 A poker champion who turned his card table triumphs into a philanthropic mission, donating millions to children's charities.

-Barry Greenstein carved a singular path through the high-stakes poker world, blending a mathematician's analytical mind with a social conscience.
+Barry Greenstein donates the entirety of his major tournament poker winnings to charity, primarily through Children Incorporated.
 Born in Chicago, he initially pursued a career in software development, but the intellectual challenge of poker proved irresistible.
-He rose to prominence not just for his formidable skills in cash games and tournaments, but for a self-imposed principle that reshaped his public persona.
-Greenstein began donating the entirety of his major tournament winnings to charity, primarily through Children Incorporated, a gesture that earned him a lasting nickname.
-His success at the World Series of Poker and World Poker Tour tables provided the fuel for this generosity, making him a respected and unique figure in a game often associated with pure self-interest.
-His 2011 induction into the Poker Hall of Fame cemented a legacy defined as much by his giving as by his winning.
+He built a reputation for formidable skills in cash games and tournaments.
+His self-imposed principle of giving reshaped his public persona.
+His success at the World Series of Poker and World Poker Tour tables provided the fuel for this generosity.
+The Poker Hall of Fame inducted him in 2011, recognizing a career defined as much by his giving as by his winning.

 1946–1964